This Land Is Your Land: Other variations

 A version called "This badge is your badge", about FC United of Manchester, was written by fan Mickey O'Farrell, and is often sung by fans at the club's matches.

 In film, television, internet, books, and advertising

-The song has been sung by characters in many film and television productions, including Bob Roberts (1992), Stepmom (1998), Full House, The Luck of the Irish (a Disney Channel original movie), Up in the Air (2009) and by Renée Zellweger in the 2010 film My Own Love Song.
+The song has been sung by characters in many film and television productions, including Bob Roberts (1992), Stepmom (1998), Full House, The Luck of the Irish (a Disney Channel original movie), Up in the Air (2009), by Renée Zellweger in the 2010 film My Own Love Song, and by Edward Norton in the 2024 Bob Dylan biopic A Complete Unknown.

 It has been parodied many times, including: